- Posted on:July 14, 2024

 And now I am a poor pris’ner—Stillwater jail I lie.”[i]

 Was this ballad accurate?
 Were the numerous dime novels written about him and the James brothers true?
-Thomas Coleman (Cole) Younger (1844-1916), the less famous “leader” of the James-Younger game represents a prime example of the young men that struggled through the sectional crisis of the 1860’s so close to home.
+Thomas Coleman (Cole) Younger (1844-1916), the less famous “leader” of the James-Younger gang, represents a prime example of the young men who struggled through the sectional crisis of the 1860s so close to home.
 For a Southerner in Missouri, the enemy came painfully close, sometimes as close as their own backyard.
 Following the murder of his pro-Union father, supposedly by Union soldiers, young Cole evolved from soldier to guerilla to bandit to prisoner to businessman.

 The Kansas-Missouri border presented a unique example of sectional conflicts within counties, towns, and even families.
-Cole Younger’s simple teen years, disrupted at the onset of the war, forced him to choose sides leading to guerilla warfare and a life on the run.
-Under reconstruction, he found little peace as many wanted to hold him accountable for actions during the war.
+Cole Younger’s simple teen years were disrupted at the onset of the war, forcing him to choose a side, leading to guerilla warfare and a life on the run.
+Under reconstruction, he found little peace as many wanted to hold him accountable for his actions during the war.
 He chose to remain on the run, acting upon his guerilla training and participating in numerous robberies with other guerilla veterans.
-All of this came to end in 1876 with his capture at Northfield and sentencing to life in prison.
+All of this came to an end in 1876 with his capture at Northfield and sentence of life in prison.

-Those questions aside, a comparison of sources such as printed works, interviews, newspaper articles, and official records reveal most of his story.
+Those questions aside, a comparison of sources such as printed works, interviews, newspaper articles, and official records reveals most of his story.
 Younger’s personal conversion from criminal to peaceful citizen reveals a repentant man who slowly dispelled the inaccuracies about his life.
 While the titillating details of bank, train, and stagecoach robberies remain difficult to discern, his life leading up to the period is much clearer.
-His statements, coupled with well-documented guerrilla actions coincide with great frequency.
+His statements and well-documented guerrilla actions coincide with great frequency.

 Sectional Strife

 The images of Atlanta following Sherman’s march to the sea show scorched earth, but the Missouri-Kansas region experienced its own destruction during the Civil War.
-As the Kansas territory entered the statehood process, the question of its admission into the Union as a slave or free state remained a decision for voters in the new state.
-Missouri, a slave state, desired bordering Kansas a slave state as well for economic and political reasons.
+As the Kansas territory entered the statehood process, the question of its admission into the Union as a slave or free state remained a decision for voters in the pending state.
+Missouri, a slave state, desired to border Kansas, also a slave state, for economic and political reasons.
 Several people crossed over from Missouri to Kansas to skew the election to vote for slavery.
 These “border ruffians” as many called them clashed with anti-slavery forces known as Jayhawkers.
-These skirmishes spread throughout the region and a full border war erupted leading to the occupation of Missouri by Northern troops.[ii]
+These skirmishes spread throughout the region and a full border war erupted, leading to the occupation of Missouri by Northern troops.[ii]

 A young Cole Younger.